Thursday's Scottish Gossip

 Former Rangers attacker Brian Laudrup fears a lack of away fans at the next Old Firm match at Celtic Park will make it difficult for the visitors to get a result.
 (Record)

+Hearts are happy at the Oriam, despite Scotland's decision to stop using the training facility.
+(Edinburgh Evening News - subscription required)

+Dundee United will not take any risks with winger Glenn Middleton as he recovers from a hamstring injury.
+(Courier - subscription required)

 John Hewitt, who scored Aberdeen's winner in the 1983 European Cup Winners' Cup final, is recovering following a heart attack.
-(Sun)
+(Press and Journal - subscription required)

 Scottish former referee Steve Conroy criticises the silence of the Scottish FA over the use of VAR of late.
 (Express)